bunnydeviloper/cs10/Udacity/12-react/04-external-data.md

 * Lifecycle events: lifecycle events are methods in a component, which will be called at certain times (during the lifecycle of a component)
   * `componentWillMount`: invoked immediately **before** the component is **inserted** in the DOM
   * `componentDidMount`: invoked immediately **after** the component is **inserted** in the DOM
+    * AJAX requests should ONLY be made in the componentDidMount lifecycle method
   * `componentWillUnmount`: invoked immediately **before** a component is **removed** from the DOM
   * `componentWillReceiveProps`: invoked whenever the component is **about to** receive brand new props
 * `render()` is for rendering ONLY (displaying content only)